 Policy in Practice created the Leading Lights Network to give practitioners a bigger role in policy development.
 This year’s event boasted a phenomenal line-up of speakers.

 - Mary Holden sells the Big Issue in Westminster and kicked off the evening from a service user perspective

 - Lord Bird epitomises policy and practice, and is passionate that prevention becomes a core objective of government

-- Anna Whalen, MCHLG, spoke about the Homelessness Reduction Act and how trailblazer funding for councils is driving inspirational and creative work aimed at prevention
+- Anna Whalen, MHCLG, spoke about the Homelessness Reduction Act and how trailblazer funding for councils is driving inspirational and creative work aimed at prevention

 - Chris Parker and Jo Morris, Newcastle City Council, gave a practitioner perspective and their experiences of working as multi-disciplinary team